Natural Resources Canada – What to look for when replacing windows

-Why should I buy ENERGY STAR® qualified windows, doors or skylights?
+Why should I buy ENERGY STAR® certified windows, doors, or skylights?

 Why should I be concerned about climate change?

-Climate change is a serious environmental problem that could have significant consequences for our health, our economy and our children’s future.
+Climate change is a serious environmental problem that could have significant consequences for our health, our economy, and our children’s future.
 All Canadians contribute to the problem, and we all need to be part of the solution.
-Making smart energy choices around the home – including installing ENERGY STAR® qualified fenestration products – is a great way to start.
+Making smart energy choices around the home – including installing ENERGY STAR® certified fenestration products – is a great way to start.

-How much money can I expect to save by installing ENERGY STAR® qualified fenestration products?
+How much money can I expect to save by installing ENERGY STAR® certified fenestration products?

 Unusually high energy bills, uncomfortable drafts around doors and windows, and frost on your windows on cold winter days are among the clues that fenestration products may be in need of repair or replacement.

-How will I know if a window, door or skylight is ENERGY STAR® qualified?
+How will I know if a window, door or skylight is ENERGY STAR® certified?

 How does the climate zone system work?

 Canada has been divided into four climate zones based on an average annual temperature indicator called a heating degree day (HDD).
-The higher the HDD value, the colder a location and the longer the heating season.
+The higher the HDD value, the colder the location and the longer the heating season.
 As the climate zones become progressively colder, fenestration products must meet increasingly rigorous performance requirements to qualify for ENERGY STAR®.
-This means that a window, door or skylight that is ENERGY STAR® qualified in Zone A – the mildest region in Canada – may not be qualified in Zone D, the coldest.
-That’s why it’s important to make sure the product you choose is ENERGY STAR® qualified in the climate zone where you live.
+This means that a window, door, or skylight that is ENERGY STAR® certified in Zone A – the mildest region in Canada – may not be qualified in Zone D, the coldest.
+That’s why it’s important to make sure the product you choose is ENERGY STAR® certified in the climate zone where you live.

 Why were special criteria developed for Canada?

-Are ENERGY STAR® qualified products more expensive to purchase than conventional windows, doors and skylights?
+Are ENERGY STAR® certified products more expensive to purchase than conventional windows, doors, and skylights?

 What if I find a fenestration product with an ENERGY STAR® label that does not show information for the Canadian climate zones?